-- The FCA may apply to the court for an injunction if it appears that a person, whether authorised or not, is reasonably likely to breach a requirement of the Act or any directly applicable Community regulation or decision under MiFID or the UCITS Directive or the auction regulation, or engage in market abuse.
-It can also apply for an injunction if a person has breached one of those requirements or has engaged in market abuse and is likely to continue doing so. - The FCA may consider taking action for a financial penalty or public censure, as well as seeking restitution, if a person has breached a relevant requirement of the Act or any directly applicable Community regulation or decision under MiFID or the UCITS Directive or the auction regulation, or has engaged in, or required or encouraged others to engage in, market abuse.

-The FCA may consider exercising its power to prosecute offences under the Act, as well as applying to seek restitution if a person has breached certain requirements of the Act.
+FCA market abuse.
+It can also apply for an injunction if a person has breached one of those requirements or has engaged in market abuse and is likely to continue doing so.
+11.9 FCA The FCA may consider taking action for a financial penalty or public censure , as well as seeking restitution, if a person has breached a relevant requirement ^{10C} , or has engaged in, or required or encouraged others to engage in, market abuse .
+11.10 FCA The FCA may consider exercising its power to prosecute offences under the Act, as well as applying to seek restitution if a person has breached certain requirements of the Act.